NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ## Overview

 This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming, and loading financial data from the Simply Wall St (SWS) API into a PostgreSQL database.
-The pipeline ensures data quality and integrity, with additional scripts for data locking, backups, and folder management.

 ## Tools & Technologies